 - Completion of CHEM 102 & 103 or CHEM 202 & 203

-Incoming freshmen who place into MATH 101 or MATH 112 will not be eligible for Pre-Engineering.
+Incoming freshmen who place and/or start in a math class lower than Math 115 (Pre-Calculus) will not be eligible for Pre-Engineering.

 Students who already have credits for the courses listed above (and do not want to forfeit that credit) are expected to successfully complete higher-level technical courses.